kurt-krueckeberg/d-docs/notes/arrays-and-slices.md

 ### Slices can Create a new Array

-give brief examples with comments.
+TODO: give brief examples with comments.

-TODO: Link to D Programming book examples
+#### A New Array can Arise from a Slice

+TODO: A example of:

+* increasing length
+* copying examples

+### Further Informations on Arrays and Slices in D

+* [Arrays](https://dlang.org/spec/arrays.html) from **D Lanaguage Reference**.
+* [D Slices](https://dlang.org/articles/d-array-article.html).

 ## Tilde(~) is the Concatenation Operator

+`~` rather than `+` is the array catenatino operator and

 * It can only be used with dynamic arrays
-* It cann add a single element to an array or
+* It can add a single element to an array or catenate arrays
-* catenate two array

-Further examples...

-## Further Informations on Arrays and Slices in D

-* [Arrays](https://dlang.org/spec/arrays.html) from **D Lanaguage Reference**.
-* [D Slices](https://dlang.org/articles/d-array-article.html).
+Examples: